37 mm gun M3: Self-propelled mounts

 On several occasions, the M3 was mounted on PT boats to increase their firepower.
 One of these boats was John F. Kennedy's PT-109.
 The gun with its wheels removed was mounted on wooden planks nailed to the deck.

 Ammunition

 The M3 utilized fixed ammunition.
 Projectiles were fitted with a 37x223R cartridge case, designated Cartridge Case M16.
 Available projectiles included armor-piercing, high-explosive and canister.
+1943 Soviet analysis described armor-piercing shots as modern, but criticized the M63 HE shell, claiming its M58 base fuze didn't work properly in tests.

 Armor penetration of the M5 was about 3 mm less at all ranges.